-The Company is aware of the requirement under paragraph A.2.1 of the CG Code that the roles of chairman and chief executive should be separated and should not be performed by the same individual.
-The Company does not separately have any officer with the title of "chief executive".
-Mr. Chen Hong Cai, the Chairman of the Group, is also responsible for the leadership and effective running of the Board, ensuring that all material issues are decided by the Board in a conducive manner.
+The Company was aware of the requirements under paragraph A.2.1 of the CG Code that the roles of chairman and chief executive should be separated and should not be performed by the same individual.
+The Company does not separately have any officer with the title of "chief executive officer".
+Mr. Chen Hong Cai, the former Chairman of the Group, was responsible for leading the Board and ensuring smooth and effective operation of the Board in a conducive manner.
+Mr. Chen Hong Cai's duties have been transferred to Mr. Muk Hung Fei, with effect from 10 February 2023.
 The Board will meet regularly to consider major matters affecting the operations of the Group.
 The Board considers that this structure will not impair the balance of power and authority between the Board and the management of the Company.
-The roles of the respective executive Directors and senior management, who are in charge of different functions, complement the role of the chairman and chief executive.
+The roles of the respective Executive Directors and senior management, who are in charge of different functions, complement the role of the Chairman.

 The Board is of the view that this structure provides the Group with strong and consistent leadership, facilitates effective and efficient planning and implementation of business decisions and strategies, and ensures the generation of shareholders' benefits.